cosmostation/cosmostation-app-injection-example/README.md

 ## Flow Overview

-1. When the wallet is installed (or the page is opened via the Cosmostation App Wallet on mobile), a cosmostation object will be present in the global window variable.
-This object allows you to execute the injected script.
-(To test, navigate to `Cosmostation App Wallet -> Settings -> App Info -> Developer Mode`, and enter the development address) - `src/hooks/useCosmostation.ts`
+1. When the wallet is either installed or the page is loaded via the Cosmostation wallet (mobile or extension), cosmostation object will present as a window variable of global.
+This object allows you to execute the injected Script.

+   Please navigate to the following from the mobile if you wish to test the functionality of your developing dApp

+   `Setting -> App Info -> Developer -> Enter the link of the developing dApp`

-2. Upon the app’s initial launch, an offlineSigner is used to create a cosmjs client, which is then added to the global context - `src/providers/ClientProvider.tsx`
+2. Upon the initialization of the app, an offlineSigner is used to create a cosmjs client, which is then added to the global context

+   If you need assistance with the code regarding this, please refer to the following directory `src/providers/ClientProvider.tsx`

-   To define the offlineSigner, refer to the documentation for the Extension, or for the App, simply include the code provided below.
+   To define the offlineSigner, simply refer to the code provided below

    ```typescript
    // Example code of getOfflineSigner